vodik/dotfiles/README.md

 ## Zshell

-My zsh config.
-Automatic `ssh-agent` integration.
+My zsh config, configured to how I like it.
+Includes automatic `ssh-agent` integration.

 ## Weechat

 My weechat settings, theme, and collection of plugins I use.

+## Mutt

+I'm using mutt to access my Gmail account.
+Most things synchronized except for (obviously) my account details.

 ## X

-An `Xresouces` file included.
+- `Xresouces` file for xft and urxvt settings and colours.
+- `gtkrc-2.0` file to override widget settings in gvim to make it look a little nicer.
+- My `xinitrc` script to launch x sessions with.

 ## Other